USA Gymnastics' interim president Mary Bono resigns after 4 days

 Raisman continued, tweeting that Bono's hire shows "this is not a 'new' USAG.
 Same corrupt decisions.
 Perhaps it's because true accountability is less likely if authority is placed in the hands of someone similarly motivated to avoid it ...."

-Bono, who trained for several gymnastics clubs for a decade, spent 15 years as a U.S. Representative from Southern California from 1998-2013.
+Bono spent 15 years as a U.S. Representative from Southern California from 1998-2013.
 She won her first term in a special election running as a Republican to fill the vacancy left by the death of her husband, former pop star and lawmaker Sonny Bono.

 USA Gymnastics continues to struggle in the wake of the Nassar scandal, in which more than 200 women have come forward over a two-year period to claim they were abused by the doctor, who claimed he was treating them.